 The novel, Girl Online, has become the fastest-selling book of 2014 after selling over 78,000 copies in its first week.
 The young adult novel follows the story of Penny, a teenager who blogs about her hidden feelings on friendship, boys and her anxieties.
 Billed as “a modern day Notting Hill for teens”, the story follows the 15-year-old’s relationship with a US pop star that goes viral as her anonymous blog is exposed to the world.
 Last week, all 2,400 tickets for Zoella book signings in Glasgow, Manchester and Kent sold out in less than 24 hours.
 Young YouTube vlogging stars Rights to Girl Online have already been sold in 25 languages, with a sequel due to be released in 2015.
 Baking Haul.
 How to be internet famous: Vlogger Fleur Deforce 1million subscribers.
 Fleur DeForce is an appropriately named force to be reckoned with online.

 But they also use social media in a way that is similar to brands.
+They market their movies or their music or their concerts.
+They strengthen their fans’ loyalty.
+They bring awareness to themselves.
 Halloween on YouTube: Year Round Opportunity for Brands.
 Halloween is very nearly upon us and thousands of brands and creators have been uploading video content to YouTube, Facebook, Vine and other platforms in the run up to one of the major tent-pole events of the year.

 Early on, the platform was a salmagundi of out-of-focus lifecasts.
 The viral hits were cats getting wet and one-offs like “Charlie Bit My Finger—Again! ,” a 2007 video whose exposé of House of Atreus-style family strife has earned it more than eight hundred million views.
 (Spoiler alert: a baby bites his brother’s finger.)
 YouTube was adults with camcorders shooting kids being adorably themselves.
 Nowadays, YouTube is almost alarmingly professional.
 Justin Bieber's selfies used to bring Instagram to its knees.
 For engineers working on social media, celebrities can be like natural disasters — swinging into town without warning and wrecking any vital infrastructure in sight.